finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 # Roadmap

 ## Minimum Viable Product (CGS v1)
-- Fix: No indication of when a deck is shuffled in *Play Mode*
 - Fix: Clicking on card images that have transparency does not register clicks in the correct location
 - Fix: Android icon
 - Fix: *Card Search Menu* enums